MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/inventory-how-register-new-items.md

 ## <a name="set-up-item-substitutions"></a>Set up item substitutions

-You can set up items to have substitutes, such as other items that can be used in place of the original item.
+You can set up items to have replacements, such as other items that can be used in place of the original item.

 ### <a name="to-make-an-item-substitution"></a>To make an item substitution

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Items**, and then choose the related link.
-2. Find the relevant item, and then click on the **Item No.** to open the Item Card.
+2. Find the relevant item, and then choose the **Item No.** to open the Item Card.
-3. Choose the **Related** action, then choose **Item**, and then **Substitutions** to open the the Item Substitution Entry page.
+3. Choose the **Related** action, then choose **Item**, and then **Substitutions** to open the **Item Substitution Entry** page.
 4. Choose the **Substitute No.** field, and then select the replacement item from the list.
-5. Proceed to fill in or change other fields on the page as necessary.
+5. Fill in or change other fields on the page as necessary.

-When the quantity requested, such as on a sales line, exceeds the quantity that is available in inventory, then a message appears to inform you that substitute items exist.
+When the requested quantity exceeds the quantity that is available in inventory, then a message appears to inform you that substitute items exist.

 > [!NOTE]
 > Be aware that item substitutions will not automatically cause an item to be replaced by another item, for example when creating a sales order or in a BOM.
 Instead, you will be alerted to the fact that a substitution is available to you.